 McCarthyism is Americanism with its sleeves rolled up. – Joe McCarthy

-Here I portray two McCarthy’s, Charlie and Joe, both of them dummies, with Charlie playing the part of Joe’s uber-patriotic sidekick Roy Cohn, goading Joe, prodding him, correcting him, egging him on, trying to talk sense out of his head.
+Here I portray two McCarthy’s during the communist witch hunts of the 1950s, Charlie and Joe, both of them dummies, with Charlie playing the part of Joe’s uber-patriotic sidekick Roy Cohn, goading Joe, prodding him, correcting him, egging him on, trying to talk even more sense out of his head.
 Joe’s glass is either half empty or half full.
 What’s in it, Joe?
 Vodka?
 Gin?
-We don’t — Joe pleads the fifth.
+We don’t know, because Joe pleads the fifth.

 This painting is now a part of Youngstown’s Butler Institute’s collection, which also includes work by O’Keefe, Cassatt, Sargent, Pinkham, Homer, Hopper, Rauchenberg, Close, Segal, Bellows and Warhol.
-None of whomever sang a duet with Judy Garland, as I have.
-She yanked the mic from my trembling little hands and moved on to the next kid when she discovered I knew no lyrics beyond the first line of “Somewhere Over the Rainbow”.
-I was sure that they promised us Dorothy but delivered the witch.
+A bunch of big shots, yes, but none of them ever sang a duet with Judy Garland, as I have.

 I was maybe 5 years old, and she was to appear at a department store in a short scene supposedly from the Wizard of Oz, but set in a fanciful snowscape, since it was October (of 1961) and Christmas was coming, eventually.
 There was fake snow and a candy-striped North Pole (because that’s what it really looks like, but much larger).
 The rest of the cast consisted of a fake Toto with a scarf and a sidekick in a polar bear suit.